Major Grey's Chutney

 Major Grey's Chutney is a type of chutney, reputedly created by a 19th-century British Army officer of the same name who, though likely apocryphal, presumably lived in British India.
 Its characteristic ingredients are mango, raisins, vinegar, lime juice, onion, tamarind extract (occasionally), sweetening, and spices.

 It has been described as a mild chutney compared to others that have a spicier flavour profile.
 In 1982, Major Grey's Chutney was described as being the most popular type of chutney used in the United States.

-The product was long associated with Sharwood’s Mango Chutney, Major Grey version, but this is no longer manufactured for sale in the United Kingdom.
+The product was long associated with Sharwood’s Mango Chutney, Major Grey version, but this is no longer mass-produced for sale in the United Kingdom.

 Commercial varieties

 Commercial Major Grey's Chutney products typically contain similar ingredients, with some variations occurring in the formulations of the various products.

 India

-Major Grey's Mango Chutney is manufactured by Sun Brand in India and by Desai Brothers Ltd. in Poona, India under the brand name Mother's Recipe, and has been exported to Singapore.Originally all Indian condiments were fiery hot.
+Major Grey's Mango Chutney is mass-produced by Sun Brand in India and by Desai Brothers in Poona, India under the brand name Mother's Recipe, and has been exported to Singapore.
+Originally all Indian condiments were fiery hot.
 Hence they were too spicy for the European settlers' palates.
 It is reputed that a British army major named Grey had a sweet variety of mango chutney made especially to suit his taste.
 Thus Major Grey Chutney is thought to have been born, made by Merwanjee Poonjiajee, established in the year 1876.
-Mango chutney & curry powder made under the "SUN BRAND" were some of the first of their kind to be exported from India.
+Mango chutney and curry powder made under the "SUN BRAND" were some of the first of their kind to be exported from India.